-For best results, start using this plan 12 weeks prior to your A-priority, half Ironman race so that it ends on your scheduled race weekend.
+For best results, start using this plan 12 weeks prior to your A-priority, half-distance triathlon so that it ends on your scheduled race weekend.

 This plan is intended for an experienced triathlete.
 To start this plan you should have completed a Base training period and be able to swim 1 hour, bike 3 hours, and run 2 hours in separate workouts.
 Weekly volume is about 13 hours per week with 3-4 swims, 4 bikes, 4-5 runs (including bricks) and 1 strength session.
 The exceptions are the R&R weeks every third week with volume significantly reduced for 4 to 5 days and self-testing at the end of the week to measure progress.
 There are also fitness-building, race-simulation brick (bike+run) workouts most weeks.
 The last 3 weeks of this plan taper and peak you for the race.